Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

-This sheds light on the function signature of \texttt{Stan}'s numerical integrator.
+The number of states $N$ in SIR-type models is simply the number of compartments and not much can be done to reduce this number.
+Limiting $K$ is first and foremost a matter of book-keeping.
+Recall the function signature of \texttt{Stan}'s numerical integrator:

 For every element in $\vartheta$, we add an additional $N$ states to solve for.
-Hence, components which do not depend on $\theta$ should be relegated to \texttt{x\_r} and \texttt{x\_i}.
+Hence, components which do not depend on $\theta$ should be passed through \texttt{x\_r} and \texttt{x\_i}\footnote{Stan now offers a variadic signature, which is more flexible and automatically recognizes if an argument is parameter dependent or not\cite{stan2021manual}.}.